MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

    ![filter for Distribution](media/sample-customer-profitability/customer7.png)
 4. The **Gross Margin % by Month and Executive** chart tells us that only Valery and Tina have customers in this industry and Valery worked with this industry only from June to November.
 5. Select **Tina** and then **Valery** in the **Gross Margin by Month and Executive** chart legend.
 Notice Tina's portion of the **Total Revenue by Product** chart is small compared to Valery.
-6. To see actual revenue, use the Q&A box in the dashboard to enter *total revenue by executive for distribution by scenario*.
+6. To see actual revenue, select the Q&A box in the dashboard and enter *total revenue by executive for distribution by scenario*.

      ![Type question in Q&A box](media/sample-customer-profitability/power-bi-qna2.png)